- Properly managing your finances stabilizes your company and makes your business less likely to fail.

 This is an obvious practice, but it’s a very important one.
 Do your best to set aside time each day or month to review and monitor your books, even if you’re working with a bookkeeper.
 This will allow you to become more familiar with the finances of your business and provide you with a window into potential financial crime.

 “Do not neglect bank reconciliations and spending some time each month on reviewing outstanding invoices,” said Terence Channon, principal for NewLead LLC.
 “Failing to do this, especially if a bookkeeper is involved, opens up the business to wasteful spending or even embezzlement.”

 8. Focus on both expenditures and ROI.

-Measuring expenditures and return on investment can give you a clear picture of what investments make sense and which may not be worth continuing.
+Measuring expenditures and return on investment (ROI) can give you a clear picture of which investments make sense and which may not be worth continuing.
 Deborah Sweeney, CEO of MyCorporation, said small business owners should be mindful of where they spend their money.

 “Focus on the ROI that comes with each of your expenditures,” she said.
 “Not doing this means that you can lose money on irrelevant or bad spending bets.
 Know where you are spending your hard-earned dollars and how that investment is paying off.
 If it isn’t paying off, cut back and spend a bit more on the initiatives that do work for you and your business.”

 9. Set up good financial habits.

-Establishing internal financial protocols, even if it’s as simple as dedicating set time to review and update financial information, can go a long way in protecting the financial health of your business.
+Establishing internal financial protocols, even if it’s as simple as dedicating a set time to reviewing and updating financial information, can go a long way in protecting the financial health of your business.
 Keeping up with your finances can help you mitigate fraud or risk.

 “As a small business, we are often strapped for time, money and have vastly inferior technological capabilities, but it shouldn’t prevent any small business owner from implementing some sort of internal control,” Collado said.
 “This is especially important if you have employees.
 Weak internal controls can lead to employee fraud or theft, and can potentially get you into legal problems if you or an employee are not abiding by certain laws.”